×

 3. McDonald’s Fish McBites

 Count yourself lucky if the words “fishy fishy” don’t spark memories of a blue screen and a dancing Fish McBite.
 Count yourself even luckier if you never ate one.
-These fell flat with consumers nearly a decade ago and were pulled from menus.
+These fell flat with consumers nearly a decade ago and were thankfully pulled from menus.

 Advertisement